Technology drives creativity and quicker, more cost-effective projects. A step change for our industry.

 The UK’s recently published Strategic Defence Review (SDR) puts the need to deliver rapidly into perspective as it sets out the need to be ready for war within five years, but the sector cannot be ready if it waits until everything is known and the requirements fully set out before getting started.

-The type of project that needs to take a flexible approach include complex systems of systems which take many years to deliver and where technologies and standards will move on and threats may change during the delivery period.
+The types of project that need to take a flexible approach include complex systems of systems which take many years to deliver and where technologies and standards will move on and threats may change during the delivery period.
 In such cases, waiting for requirements to evolve may not always reduce uncertainty.
 It is therefore important to not just capture the known requirements but anticipate emerging ones too and undertake informed analysis of the assumptions being made and risks being baked in.

 Having this agility is critical not just at the handover stage but when thinking about the whole life of the asset too.
 Many of the facilities we deliver for the defence sector are critical national infrastructure that is likely to still be in use 60 or more years from now.
-Advances in technology means that they will become obsolete in time and need to be designed to adapt to future changes that we cannot fully comprehend today.
+Advances in technology mean that they will become obsolete in time and need to be designed to adapt to future changes that we cannot fully comprehend today.

 Having the right mindset and developing trust is critical to working in this way and Mott MacDonald has worked in partnership with clients to develop a risk-based approach to delivering and maintaining critical infrastructure to support that.